-In addition to the SLFRF the City is receiving Federal funding through the Emergency Rental Assistance (ERA) program.
-The ERA funds are part of the Consolidated Appropriations Act, 2021 which was enacted on December 27, 2020.
+In addition to the SLFRF the City is received Federal funding through the Emergency Rental Assistance (ERA) program.
+The ERA funds are part of the Consolidated Appropriations Act, 2021 enacted on December 27, 2020.
 The U.S. Treasury is responsible for administering the program.
 The City received its allocation of \$12.9 million in January 2021.
 The American Rescue Plan Act of 2021 enacted on March 11, 2021, also managed through the U.S. Treasury provided the City with an additional \$4.1 million of ERA phase two funding.
-Emergency Rental Assistance funds are used to help eligible households through existing or newly created rental assistance programs.
-This assistance will further help support the City's recovery goals of equitable housing opportunities for its residents.
+Emergency Rental Assistance funds were used to help 3,500 eligible households through existing or newly created rental assistance programs.
+This assistance further supported the City's recovery goals of equitable housing opportunities for its residents.